colurw/pandora_NLP/readme.md

 nodes/dimensions in a Universal Sentence Encoder model, by analysing the contents of documents that trigger the largest activations (both +/-) of a particular node.

+The documents used are the dataset of 1.2 million first paragraphs of Wikipedia pages, created by github.com/colurw/wiki_abstracts_NLP

 ## Python Scripts

 #### 1_find_extreme_articles